The tourism industry in Kyoto Prefecture was hit hard by the new coronavirus.

 And that situation is still going on.

-Therefore, as a subsidy project of Kyoto Prefecture aiming to overcome the crisis caused by the new coronavirus infection and recover and develop the Kyoto economy, we are trying to create a new business of Kyoto industry with an eye on the POST corona society.
+Therefore, as a subsidy project of Kyoto Prefecture aiming to overcome the crisis caused by the new coronavirus infection and to develop the Kyoto economy, we are trying to create a new business of Kyoto industry with an eye on the POST corona society.

 Specifically, we are planning "Virtual Kyoto Sightseeing" where foreigners who cannot travel abroad due to the coronavirus can enjoy sightseeing in Kyoto online.